zephyrfalcon/nanoblog/README.md

 * When you want to edit an existing blog post, do the same: `nanoblog edit foo`.
 NanoBlog will not overwrite existing posts.

 * When you want to generate HTML file, do `nanoblog build`.
+This automatically creates a file `index.html` containing links to all posts.

 * When you want to upload the contents of the `html` directory (including any non-HTML files you might have put there, like stylesheets etc) to your FTP server (as configured in `config.txt`), do `nanoblog upload`.

+* To list all existing posts (plus date of creation and title), do `nanoblog list`.

 * That's pretty much it.